A Smaller School?

 Key Characteristics of Event Registration

-- Data Collection: Gathers essential attendee details like names, contact info, dietary needs, and session preferences.
-This information drives personalization throughout the event.
+- Information Collection: Gathers attendee details including name, contact information, dietary needs, accessibility requirements, and event preferences.

 Event Registration vs. Related Terms